The age old question homeowners face: “Which mortgage is right for me?”

 Do you go with the relative safety of a 15- or 30-year fixed-rate mortgage, or do you try your luck with an adjustable-rate mortgage?

-Well, the answer depends on your unique financial position, the state of the economy, and your own individual risk appetite.
+The answer depends on your unique financial position, how long you plan to hold the property, the general state of the economy, and your own individual risk appetite.

-If you’re the type that likes to play it safe, a fixed-rate mortgage is probably the best choice, hands down.
+If you’re the type who likes to play it safe, a fixed-rate mortgage is probably the best choice, hands down.

 With a FRM, you won’t have to worry about the interest rate changing at all throughout the life of the loan, which means you won’t ever see your monthly mortgage payment increase.